edublancas/edublancas.github.io/resume/resume.md

 *Data Science Fellow (Advisor: Rayid Ghani)* \hfill May 2015 - Jun 2016

+* Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of building code violations.
+Worked with more than 50GB of data.
+Engineering a fully automated and reproducible pipeline to process updated datasets
 * Designed a predictive model for Infonavit (largest mortgage provider in Mexico) to predict home abandonment.
 Worked with more than 100GB of data
-* Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of building code violations.
-Worked with more than 50GB of data

 Publications
 ------------